 for deep earthquakes (h > 35 km)

 where Δ is epicentral distances, R (= ) is hypocentral distance.
-ML calculated by using the old attenuation functions for deep and large (ML > 5.5) earthquakes is larger than that by using the new ones above 0.4.
-With the new empirical attenuation functions, the relationship between ML and MW follows the global observations and also the new ML avoids the confusion for the publics when releasing the official earthquake reports.
+ML calculated by using the old attenuation functions for deep and large (ML > 5.5) earthquakes is larger than that by using the new ones about 0.4.
+With the new empirical attenuation functions, the relationship between ML and MW follows the global observations and also the new ML avoids the confusion for the public when releasing the official earthquake reports.